 These are largely responsible for the normal development of sexual characteristics during puberty.
 Further information on the effects of adrenal androgens during puberty can be found here.

 In postmenopausal women, the conversion of adrenal androgens to oestrogen is the only source of oestrogen synthesis and hence is a significant source.

 Adrenal androgens are regulated by ACTH (adrenocorticotropic hormone) secreted from the anterior pituitary gland which is stimulated by the release of CRH (corticotrophin-releasing hormone) from the hypothalamus.

 However, the adrenal androgens along with their potent metabolites such as testosterone do not negatively feedback to ACTH or CRH.
 Therefore, in cases where there is a dramatic increase in ACTH, this leads to excess production of androgens which cannot be regulated.

 Congenital adrenal hyperplasia (CAH) can result from one of several autosomal recessive diseases.
 There is typically a mutation in an enzyme mediating one of the steps necessary in the production of mineralocorticoids or glucocorticoids from cholesterol.
 This results in a lack of mineralocorticoids and glucocorticoids, as well as an excess of testosterone and its derivatives.

 - Neonatal salt-losing crisis

-It may present as a milder form in later life however in an acute situation urgent confirmation is needed.
-Babies born with this will show high levels of testosterone, androstenedione and ACTH.
+It may present as a milder form in later life, however, in an acute situation, urgent confirmation is needed.
+Babies born with CAH will show high levels of testosterone, androstenedione and ACTH.

-Treatment requires replacement of the missing glucocorticoids and mineralocorticoids, as well of suppression of ACTH.
+Treatment requires the replacement of the missing glucocorticoids and mineralocorticoids, as well as suppression of ACTH.
 This allows normalisation of the androgen levels.
-Finally long term follow up is necessary and eventually genetic counselling, as the conditions are inherited.
+Finally, long-term follow-up is necessary and eventually genetic counselling, as these conditions are inherited.